cryslith/kataomoi/misc/README.md

 ## kataomoi.asy

-`kataomoi.asy` is the Asymptote source code for `../client/kataomoi.png`.
-If you have Asymptote installed, you can generate a new `kataomoi.png` by running
+`kataomoi.asy` is the Asymptote source code for kataomoi's favicons.
+If you have Asymptote and icoutils installed, you can generate new icons by running

-    asy -f png kataomoi.asy
+    $ make